rdhar/gitops-2024/.github/README.md

 When a draft pull request is opened, and the Test Terraform job has succeeded - a ` terraform plan` will be run.
 The workflow uses [TF-via-PR](https://github.com/DevSecTop/TF-via-PR).
 This action adds a high level plan and detailed drop down style plan to the workflow summary and updates the pull request with a comment.

+> [!NOTE]
+> Plan will run on `pull_request` events when the test job is successful.

 ##### Apply

 After `terraform plan` has been run, assuming the plan is satisfactory, mark the pull request ready for review.
 Assuming the pull request is approved, the workflow will run again - this time running `terraform apply`, with `plan_parity` set, to ensure the plan has not changed.

+> [!NOTE]
+> Apply will run on `pull_request_review` events when the PR is approved and the test workflow is skipped.
+> The test workflow is skipped because it only runs on `pull_request` events.
+This has been tested in PR https://github.com/3ware/gitops-2024/pull/19

 ##### Diff Check